MicrosoftDocs/learn/learn-pr/data-ai-cert/evaluate-requirements-for-custom-computer-vision-api/includes/5-examine-the-custom-vision-training-api.md

-The Custom Vision Service web portal is an easy way to train a model by uploading tagged images.
+The Custom Vision service web portal is an easy way to train a model by uploading tagged images.
 This approach is the most common way to train, test, and publish a model.
-However, sometimes a business need might require a model to be prepared (or re-trained) based on incoming data available to the applications using the service.
-In these cases, the app can leverage the **Training API** to add and tag new images and publish a new iteration of the Custom Vision Service.
+But sometimes a business need might require a model to be prepared (or re-trained) based on incoming data available to the applications using the service.
+In these cases, the app can use the Training API to add and tag new images and publish a new iteration of the Custom Vision service.

-Similar to making predictions, the Training API provides HTTP methods for adding and tagging training images to a project.
-The process of calling and consuming the response is identical to the Prediction API - just using different endpoints.
+Like the Prediction API, the Training API provides HTTP methods for adding   training images to a project and tagging them.
+The process of calling and consuming the response is identical to the Prediction API process.
+It just uses different endpoints.

-The underlying method used to send tagged training images is the Custom Vision **CreateImages** method, and, just like the Prediction API, the Custom Vision Training API provides separate methods for uploading binary files versus supplying publicly available image URLs.
+The Custom Vision **CreateImages** method is the underlying method used to send tagged training images.
+Just like the Prediction API, the Custom Vision Training API provides separate methods for uploading binary files and for supplying publicly available image URLs:

 - **CreateImagesFromFiles** includes one or more encoded image files, and optional tags, to create images.
 There is a limit of 64 images and 20 tags.
 - **CreateImagesFromUrls**: specifies one or more URLs, and optional tags, to create images.
 There is a limit of 64 images and 20 tags.